Dekeypetey40/kaberg-design/README.md

 # Future Features

-- Allowing users to make blog posts.
+- Showing users list of favorited products
 - An about page.
-- Comment likes
-- Discussions on polls
+- Send email upon purchase

 ---